 If you are expecting a romantic, magical experience where there’s no conflict, everybody gets along and nobody is tired you will be disappointed.

 Whatever your expectations are, examine them to see if they are realistic.
 Sometimes it’s better to go into a season of holidays with low expectations and be pleasantly surprised, than with high expectations and become disappointed.
+This is a helpful exercise to practice now ,because next year you’ll be thinking about baby’s first Christmas traditions and the expectations that go with that.

 (When I had a baby in December of 2012 I purposefully decided not to get a Christmas tree.
 I decided that I couldn’t handle the decorating, maintaining and the removal of said tree.
 We did, however, decorate in other ways around my home.
 One of my favorite things I did was to string white Christmas lights around my living room – on the walls, curtains, pictures, wherever.
 It was the best lighting for cozy evenings home and I loved the way it made me feel during my homebirth.
 Figure out what’s most important to you and do it – nothing more and nothing less.)